emhart/10-simple-rules-data-storage/manuscript/manuscript.md

 Programming Interface (API) to query the dataset and retrieve a subset of interest, as outlined in Rule 10.

-# Rule 6: Data should be uniquely identifiable {-}
+# Rule 6: Data Should Be Uniquely Identifiable {-}

 To aid reproducibility, the data used in a scientific publication should be uniquely identifiable.
 Ideally, datasets should have a